Is Your Website Designed to Convert?

-Whether you are working with certified reporting analysts who provide expert insights, guidance and recommendations, or you are taking a deep dive at your website analytics internally, detailed tracking and reporting are reliable practices to strengthen your business.
+Whether you are working with certified reporting analysts who provide expert insights, guidance, and recommendations, or you are taking a deep dive at your website analytics internally, detailed tracking and reporting are reliable practices to strengthen your business.

-Set your conversion goals
+Set your Conversion Goals

 According to Adobe and Venture Beat, the top converting companies spend more than 5% of their budgets on optimization and see an average ROI on CRO tools of 223%.
-A conversion doesn’t alway have to be an online purchase.
+A conversion doesn’t always have to be an online purchase.
 Contact forms, demo requests and download forms from the content you create are all examples of conversions.
-Is your goal simply revenue-focused or are you trying to improve in other areas such as newsletter signups, referrals or social media engagement?
+Is your goal simply revenue-focused or are you trying to improve in other areas such as newsletter signups, referrals, or social media engagement?
 No matter the goal, be sure to set it in advance so that you will be able to examine website performance accurately.

 Create a Hypothesis